gamesbook/pyprototypr/docs/manual.rst

 A line in a **pyprototypr** file that starts with the **#** character is called a "comment".
-This line will be ignored by **pyprototypr**, but is something you need to appear, probably as a reminder or explanation.
+This line will be ignored by **pyprototypr**, but is something you want to appear, probably as a reminder or explanation to yourself or someone else.

 Enclosure
 ---------